Reviewing the characters of Exchange Online mailbox recovery mistake – Soft Deleted Office 365 was restored | Part 20#23

 In a scenario Mixed environment (on-Premises + Office 365) the scenario of “deleting Exchange Online mailbox” will implement most of the times as – “indirect deletion.”

-Direct deletion versus indirect deletion of Exchange Online mailbox in Cloud only (Fully hosted) environment
+Direct deletion vs. indirect deletion of Exchange Online mailbox in Cloud only (Fully hosted) environment

 In a fully hosted environment (no use of Directory synchronization environment or Exchange Hybrid environment), we can define three major scenarios, which can lead to an event of Exchange Online mailbox deletion.